 How much storage do you need?

 The main function of a buffet is usually storage.
 Transitional buffets are great for rooms that lack storage.
 They are usually placed in dining rooms to store china and make the room look less bare.
 Depending on the size of the room and how much you have to store is important to keep in mind.
-Some may need a large buffet like our eight-foot Umbria Sideboard, while something smaller like the Essex Buffet could suffice.
+Some may need a large buffet like our eight-foot Baker Sideboard, Warm Brown with Brass, while something smaller like the Essex Buffet could suffice.
 It all depends on how much space you have to spare.

 How neat are you?